Board extends Newman’s contract for a year

 Jeffords cited several of Newman’s accomplishments:

-The board hired Newman as superintendent in 2018 under a three-year contract at a salary of $180,000 per year.
+The board hired Newman as superintendent in 2018 under a three-year contract at a salary of $180,000 a year.
 He previously served as superintendent of education in Orangeburg Consolidated School District 4.

 As superintendent of Darlington County public schools, Newman oversees a school district of 23 schools with nearly 10,000 students and an annual general operations budget of $95.4 million.